 Side shelves and extra storage space below provide all the space you need for sauces and salads.
 The die-cast aluminium body is rust-proof and feels extremely sturdy and durable.
 Choose from a range of colours including blue, orange or graphite.

 Bear in mind that the plates are enamel coated, which means you'll need to clean them more carefully without the use of conventional scourers.
 Try a nylon brush instead.
 It's also a bit tricky to clean inside.

 If you're savvy with your money, we can recommend buying the George Foreman Indoor and Outdoor Grill which can double up as table top cooker and BBQ.
 Whether you’re taking on the cooking responsibilities at a summer BBQ or cooking a healthy mid-week dinner for the family, this grill should enable you to do it with ease.

-Perfect for meat or fish, this portable appliance can easily cook 15 portions of food and can be used inside or out.
-There’s also an outside temperature gauge so you can keep an eye on the temperature inside, too.
+Perfect for meat or fish, this portable appliance can easily cook 15 portions of food.
+There’s also an outside temperature gauge so you can keep an eye on the temperature inside of it, too.

 There’s no storage with the unit but when it comes to storing it yourself, simply remove the stand and the grill will sit neatly on the table or worktop.